-Can WordPress Fix Your Poorly-Constructed Website?
+Can WordPress Help Fix Your Poorly-Designed Web Site?

-Web Site Design Problems
+Web Design Issues

-Some common functionality problems include the following:
+Typical website functionality issues include the following:

 Poor User Experience

-(Site design issues)
+(Web design issues)

-(WordPress can help to improve your website results!)
+(WordPress can help improve your website results!)

-WordPress – Unique Web Design Features
+WordPress – Unique Web Site Design Features

-Learn about themes here:
+You can learn about themes here:

 Plugins – Virtually Unlimited Functionality

-You can learn more about plugins here:
+You can learn more about WP plugins here:

-WordPress – A Rich Website User Experience
+WordPress – An Enhanced Website User Experience